 - Ujjayi pranayama is a throat breath done with both nostrils.
 During the inhale and exhale, contract your throat and produce a hissing sound.
 Use this pranayama to deal with stress and insomnia.

 - Sheetali pranayama is a tongue breathing.
 You have to roll your tongue and breath through it.
-If you cannot roll the tongue, you can flatten it and inhale through the small orifice made between your tongue and your upper lip.
+If you cannot roll the tongue, you can flatten it and inhale through the small orifice made between your tongue and upper lip.
 Sheetali is a cooling breath, it calms and releases heat from the body, having a soothing effect.

 - Sheetakari Sitkari means sipping sound.
 It consists of rolling the tongue up touching the upper palate while keeping the teeth together and the lips apart.
 You will let air sipping through your teeth.
 This pranayama has a cooling effect of soothing your mind and body.